 The cavity of the appendix can become blocked.
 This will result in bacterial proliferation and inflammation.
 When the appendix becomes so inflamed, it can lead to serious complications such as:

 1- Rupture of the appendix

-If the appendix ruptures, the infection can spread throughout your abdomen causing peritonitis (bacterial inflammation within your abdominal cavity).
-So, a ruptured appendix is an emergency and surgery is the immediate indication to remove the appendix and clean your abdomen.
+If the appendix ruptures, the infection can spread throughout your abdomen, causing peritonitis (bacterial inflammation within your abdominal cavity).
+A ruptured appendix is an emergency, and surgery is the immediate indication to remove the appendix and clean your abdomen.

 Bacteria can spread from your appendix, if ruptured, to your bloodstream leading to a serious condition called sepsis.
 Sepsis causes severe inflammation in your body and can have severe complications like acute kidney failure.